Biographies - Trustees

-Peter is now training as a business studies teacher in a secondary school in a deprived area urban area.
-Having personally benefitted from free school meals and strong local schools as a child, he is passionate about the importance of providing great schools for all.
-Peter and his family have lived in Wimborne for many years.
+Peter is Chair of United World Schools, a charity which operates over 200 primary schools in developing countries, providing an education to children in remote areas who would otherwise be working on the land.
+Having personally benefitted from free school meals and strong local schools as a child, Peter is passionate about the importance of providing great schools for all.
+He and his family have lived in Wimborne for many years.

 Liz West (CEO)

-Liz is CEO of Wimborne Academy Trust.
-She was previously Headteacher at St John’s First School from 2008 (Ofsted Outstanding July 2009, SIAMS Outstanding June 2014).
+Before taking on the CEO role, Liz was Headteacher at St John's First School from 2008 (Ofsted Outstanding July 2009, SIAMS Outstanding June 2014), a school within the Trust.